amanullha/PaintingVila_Client_MERN/README.md

-# StockBinder MERN stack project
+# Painting Vila MERN stack project

 [Visit Now](https://stock-binder-ef7f4.web.app/) 🚀

-This is a inventory management website . user will be able to add item and update item . but a user can only delete those items which was added by this user. but all user will be able to update/restock the items.
+This is a manufacturer website .
+The owner of the website will be sell their manufactures tools.
+User will be able to buy painting tools from this website.

 ## 🖥️ Tech Stack